gamesbook/pyprototypr/docs/development.rst

 Development
 ===========

+These notes are aimed at those who might be developing further, who want to use as part of other Python projects.

 Coding
 ======

-In general, follow the `Zen of Python <https://peps.python.org/pep-0020/>`_ ...
+In general, follow the `Zen of Python <https://peps.python.org/pep-0020/>`_ ... but also try to follow the style of the code in the rest of the project.

 Note, however, that this project "breaks" a few normal conventions:

 - Use of ``global`` variables in the ``proto.py`` file
 - Extensive use of ``**kwargs**`` for the various shapes which means that a user could pass in a key+value setting that simply gets ignored without raising an error; this could be improved by creating numerous subclasses with a more extensive inheritance framework, but...
+- Use of ``from pyprototypr import *`` for running scripts; you could force a user to import only what they need but that makes it really tedious for them;
+  if you are using it as part of another project, then of course you should follow the normal approach of only importing what you need!

 Documentation
 =============